jhorzek/lesstimate/docs/2-getting-started.md

 ### Step 3: Creating a model object

-**lessOptimizers** assumes that you pass a model-object to the optimizers.
-This model object ist implemented in the [`lessSEM::model`-class](https://github.com/jhorzek/lessOptimizers/blob/main/include/model.h).
+**lesspar** assumes that you pass a model-object to the optimizers.
+This model object ist implemented in the [`lessSEM::model`-class](https://github.com/jhorzek/lesspar/blob/main/include/model.h).
 Therefore, we have to create a custom class that inherits from `lessSEM::model` and implements our linear regression using the functions defined above.